Atome-FE/llama-node/packages/docs/docs/model.md

 ## llama-rs

-For llama-rs, supported model types can check from llama-rs ggml bindings:
+For llama-rs, you can check supported model types from llama-rs ggml bindings:

 ```rust
 pub enum Type {